 Your most powerful tool for creating conversions will come from customers who share your site with others.
 So, you’ll want to make sharing your site as easy as possible.
 Be sure to include social media share icons on every page of your site.
 Include multiple options on each page, with icons that allow visitors to easily post to Twitter, Instagram, Facebook, and more.

 Use your market research to determine which social networks will best reach your target audience.
 Although Instagram may seem the most popular choice for digital retail, don’t discount less obvious choices.
 Twitter users can help spread information quickly, reach a broad audience, and 78 percent use Facebook to find new products and services.
-Display your top three preferred social media platforms first, with easily discernible links to more options, like text message or Whatsapp message.
+Display your top three preferred social media platforms first, with easily discernible links to more options, like text message or a scheduled Whatsapp message.

 While you should definitely emphasize shareability, be careful with design.
 The sharing icon placement shouldn’t disrupt the main call-to-action button – typically “Place Order” or “Add to Cart.”
 Consider placing your social media share icons on the same line as an item’s rating, so it doesn’t block the customer from clicking the order button but is also highly visible.
 If a prospective customer clicks share, the icon will likely send them to a different app or webpage.
 You will want to make sure that they don’t get so distracted by this that they forget to return to your purchase page.

 Here’s a big tip.
 Track the number of customers who choose to share your pages on their own social media feeds.
 Many new companies make the mistake of overlooking social metrics when it comes to designing key performance indicators (or KPIs) for their site, but these are some of the most important metrics for startups.